Thomas Walsingham: Assessment

 Pitts remarks in his life of Walsingham that we owe to him the knowledge of many historical incidents not recorded by other writers.
 He is the principal authority for the reigns of Richard II, Henry IV and Henry V.

 Our acquaintance with John Wycliff's career is largely due to his information, though he was greatly prejudiced against Lollardy.

 He is also the chief authority for the insurrection of Wat Tyler in 1381.

 The Peasants' Revolt of that year was formidable at St Albans, the abbey being besieged, many of its court rolls and other muniments burnt, and charters of manumission extorted.
 Walsingham's admiration for Henry V, as the opposer of Lollardy, led him to follow with minute detail the progress of that king's campaigns in France.

 Walsingham was a painstaking collector of facts rather than an historian, though he sometimes manipulated his facts with ulterior objects, as is illustrated by the contradictory accounts he gave of the characters of Richard II and John of Gaunt.
 Tanner mentions a manuscript in the library of St John's College, Oxford, as attributed to Thomas Walsingham.

 It is intituled De Generatione et Natura Deorum, a title which suggests remoteness from Thomas Walsingham's literary pursuits.

-Walsingham was no relation of Sir Francis Walsingham, spymaster to Queen Elizabeth I.
+Walsingham has no documented relation to Sir Francis Walsingham, spymaster to Queen Elizabeth I.